2ndLetter/kubernetes-ftw/notes/00-app-mgmt-env-vars.md

 ```
 - `kubectl created -f pod-definition.yaml`

+## Notes:
-## NEED TO MAKE NOTES ABOUT "SECRETS IN PODS" WHICH SHOWS VOLUMES
+- NEED TO MAKE NOTES ABOUT "SECRETS IN PODS" WHICH SHOWS VOLUMES

 ## KodeKloud Lab:
 - `kubectl ...`